ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 In all of the above cases:

--   data should be sortable and groupable by its actual numeric value, not the string representation
+-   data should be sortable and groupable by its actual value, not the string representation
 -   text styling like font and alignment should be provided by Nimble
 -   columns should support i18n behaviors like decimal separators, date/time formats, and localized content
 -   there should be an option to show "placeholder" text if no value is specified